GuillaumeMZ/forecasting-llms/README.md

 Our violations means are quite similar to the authors' results (except for monotonicity, for an unknown reason) thus we reach more or less the same conclusion: GPT-4 (with temperature 0) is a very inconsistent forecaster, but so is GPT-4 with temperature 0.5.

 The authors also state that "Temperature does not seem to have a significant effect on consistency." (section C.3.1).
-We have the same conclusion, strenghtened by the histograms generated by our Python script (included in the `reproduction_output` folder but not included in this Markdown for readability purposes).
+We have the same conclusion, strenghtened by the histograms generated by our Python script (included in the `reproduction/reproduction_output` folder but not included in this Markdown for readability purposes).

 The percentages of strong violations that we found are far higher than the original study's results.
 This can be explained by the fact that our dataset contains a very small amount of questions compared to the original study.
 This doesn't affect any of the conclusions that we made in this section, since the violations means are still similar to the original study.